Anii language

 There are four major dialect groups in Anii, which are quite different from each other, even to the point that some of the dialects are not mutually intelligible.
 These differences may include variation in phonology (including tonology), lexicon, syntax, and semantics.
 There are significant differences from village to village within groups, particularly regarding pronunciation.

 The name "Anii" was chosen in May 1979 by the Anii people as the official name for the language because it is a word that is common to all the Anii dialects.
 It is an interjection meaning roughly ‘do you hear?’, or ‘do you understand?’
 Some of the older names have colonial or derogatory connotations and should no longer be used, and just be kept for reference.

-Like other languages of the Central-Togo group, Anii has a robust system of noun classes, contrasting with the reduced or absent systems of surrounding languages.
-It also has a strong system of vowel harmony based on the feature [ATR].
-The Bassila dialect, on which the most linguistic research has been done, has two phonological tone levels, low and high, and exhibits both grammatical and lexical tone.